grayed/mirea-vm/README.md

 Also, full control on MAC addressing and IP addressing is assumed.
 In particular, the 10/8 network usage is hardcoded.
-Almost everything else is tweakable: just add local.conf in the directory with `Makefile` and set appropriate variables.
+Almost everything else is tweakable, see below.

-## Input files
+## Setting up

+First, you should create the file `local.conf` in the same directory with `Makefile`.
+Set any variables you need to change there; it will be included by `Makefile`.
+You can use any value mentioned in `Makefile` up to the line telling that there are no more customizable items.

 Information about students should be put in files `groups/*.group'.
 Those files are text ones with the following structure: